 Listed below are some of our favorite day trips from Telluride.
-You can choose to make 2 trips in a day: for example, trips to Montrose and Ouray, or a single trip to the 4 corners or Mesa Verde.
-All are within 3 hours driving distance from Telluride.
+You can choose to make two trips in a day: for example, trips to Montrose and Ouray, or a single trip to the four corners, Moab or Mesa Verde.
+All are within three hours driving distance from Telluride.

 Million Dollar Highway